 Welcome to the San Antonio International Airport.

 The International Airport itself is an economic generator for the region, supporting over 97,500 jobs and providing nearly $1.6 billion in annual earnings for workers and proprietors.
-Visitors spending support nearly 15,000 area jobs with earnings of nearly $275 million.
-SAT owned and operated by the City of San Antonio.
+SAT is owned and operated by the City of San Antonio.

 San Antonio International Airport